ENTREP 2003 - Driving Decisions: Accounting and Finance

 Course results are subject to moderation by the ECIC Board of Examiners

-Assessment 2: Development of a Financial Model (GROUP)
+Assessment 2: Development of a Financial Model (Group Assignment)

-Task: From the case you have been allocated as a team, build a financial model that best portrays a likely financial projection for the new venture.
+Task: From the business ideas presented your team will select one idea and build a financial model that best portrays a likely financial projection for the new venture.
 Particular attention will be paid to the robustness and validity of the assumptions that underpin your projections.

 Task: The take-home exam will be provided in the last lecture, and will contain questions derived from the lectures and readings.